 Red Cross staff members take standard precautions to prevent the spread of the flu at blood drives.
 These steps include frequent hand washing, cough etiquette, receiving influenza vaccination and appropriate management of ill staff members to minimize potential exposure.

 Individuals can find more information about preventing the flu on redcross.org, as well as receive guidance on the flu from the Centers for Disease Control and Prevention (CDC).

-Blood can be safely donated every 56 days.
-Platelets can be given every seven days – up to 24 times a year.
-Individuals who are 17 years of age (16 with parental consent in most states), weigh at least 110 pounds and are in generally good health may be eligible to donate blood.
+Individuals who are 17 years of age in most states (16 with parental consent where allowed by state law), weigh at least 110 pounds and are in generally good health may be eligible to donate blood.
 High school students and other donors 18 years of age and younger also have to meet certain height and weight requirements.